PlanterApp/planter_docs/content/en/docs/100_gardens/107_customize/index.md

 ---
-title: "How can I customize my garden?"
+title: "How do I customize my garden?"
 description: "Learn how to customize your gardens and clear customizations"
 draft: false
 weight: 107